On turbulent relations: Introduction

-The more elementary equivalence relations, called smooth or concretely classifiable, are those Borel reducible to the identity relation over a standard Borel space.
+The least complex equivalence relations, called smooth or concretely classifiable, are those Borel reducible to the identity relation over a standard Borel space.
 For example, the equivalence relation of being isometric in the set of compact metric spaces is smooth because the space of equivalence classes of this relation is itself a Polish metric space when endowed with the Gromov-Hausdorff metric.

 At a higher level of complexity are the equivalence relations that are classifiable by isomorphism classes of countable structures.
-A countable structure is a structure on the natural numbers that is determined by a countable family of relations.
+A countable structure is a structure on the natural numbers that is determined by countable many relations.
 This set of countable structures is endowed with a Polish topology, and carries a continuous action of \(S_\infty\), the Polish group of permutations of the natural numbers, so that two countable structures are isomorphic if and only if they are in the same orbit of this \(S_\infty\)-action.
 Thus, an equivalence relation over a Borel space is classifiable by countable structures if it is Borel reducible to the relation given by the action of \(S_\infty\) on the space of countable structures.
-A variety of examples of equivalence relations that are classifiable by countable structures and which arise in dynamical systems are given in Kechris~\cite{MR1774428}, Hjorth~\cite[Preface]{MR1725642}.
+A variety of examples of equivalence relations that are classifiable by countable structures and which arise in dynamical systems are given in Kechris~\cite{Kechris2000}, Hjorth~\cite[Preface]{Hjorth2000}.

+We can also consider the class of equivalence relations that are generically \(E_{S_\infty}^Y\)-ergodic for every Polish \(S_\infty\)-space \(Y\).
+In particular, these equivalence relations are not classifiable by isomorphism classes of countable structures: roughly speaking, any attempt of classification of these relations by countable models becomes generically trivial.